-2.3.4.
+2.3.1.
 Credit Risk

-Credit risk is an integral part of many of our business activities and is inherent in traditional banking products (overdrafts, loans and cards, as well as commitments to lend) and other activities (for example, treasury transactions).
-Credit risk is the current or future risk to earnings and capital, arising from an obligor's failure to meet the terms of any contract with the Bank or its failure to perform as agreed.
+Credit risk is an integral part of many of our business activities and is inherent in traditional banking products (overdrafts, loans, and cards, as well as commitments to lend) and other activities (for example, treasury transactions).
+Credit risk is the risk that a borrower or counterparty fails to meet their financial obligations in accordance with agreed terms.